lowson/old-major/README.md

 ### General

 The general tab contains the rule header and general options.
-Old Major requires that you specify a message for the rule, and that the SID of the rule be greater than 1000000 in accordance with the established convention for custom rules.
+Old Major requires that the SID of the rule be greater than 1000000 in accordance with the established convention for custom rules.

 ### Non-Payload